AlexandreMuralha/camCtrl/README.md

 # CamCtrl 0.4

-Remote control for DSLR and mirrorless cameras via USB connection.
+CamCtrl is a desktop interface control for digital cameras via USB connection.
 Built with Python and Tkinter, CamCtrl provides an intuitive graphical interface for camera operations using the gphoto2 library.
+It is particularly suitable for astrophotography or other captures that require time-lapse photography and controlling the camera from a desktop environment.

 ## Quick Installation (Recommended)